containerbuildsystem/osbs-docs/docs/build_process.rst

-    - each component has also key "build_dependency" (boolean), if components are from the last stage or from the last parent image it is set to True, if components are from other than the last parent it is set to False
+    - each component has also key "build_dependency" (boolean), if components are from the last stage or from the last parent image it is set to False, if components are from other than the last parent it is set to True
     - at the top level of json there is key "incompleteness_reasons" which indicates reasons why image content manifest is incomplete